-In order to support the industrial applications in electrical and electronics industry, special materials have been added to the build-in material database including silver, copper alloys and nickel alloys etc. To facilitate simulation of miniaturized components, the allowable dimensions in SORPAS® have been extended to 0.1 microns (or 4 decimals for mm).
+In order to support the industrial applications in the electrical and electronics industry, SORPAS® has special materials in the build-in material database including silver, copper alloys and nickel alloys, etc. To facilitate the simulation of miniaturized components, SORPAS® allows dimensions down to 0.1 microns (or 4 decimals for mm).

 - Add slots to block the direct weld current path in the top part.

 - Add projections to localize the current through the desired path.

 Micro joining of a fork to a wire is common application in the electronics industry.
 The resistance heating caused by the current facilitates the closing of the fork around the wire due to softening of the material.
 At the same time, the induced temperature melts the polymer coating locally on the wire to create an electrical connection between the wire and the fork, while the polymer keeps the remaining wire isolated.